Pierre Lorillard II

 Pierre Abraham Lorillard II or Peter Abraham Lorillard II (September 7, 1764 – May 23, 1843), also known as Peter Lorillard, Jr., was an American tobacco manufacturer, industrialist, banker, businessman, and real estate tycoon.

 Early life

-Lorillard was born on September 7, 1764 in Manhattan, New York City.
-He was the eldest son of at least five children born to Pierre Abraham Lorillard (1742–1776), who founded the Lorillard Tobacco Company, and Catherine (née Moore) Lorillard.
-His paternal grandparents were Jean Lorillard (b.
-1707) and Anne Catherine Rossel.
+Lorillard was born on September 7, 1764, in Manhattan, New York City.

 Career

-Lorillard's father, also known as 'Pierre Lorillard I', was the founder of the Lorillard Tobacco Company.
+Lorillard's father, Pierre Abraham Lorillard (also known as 'Pierre Lorillard I'), was the founder of the Lorillard Tobacco Company.
 Lorillard's father made the first American tobacco fortune by developing a tobacco firm that he started in 1760.
 Originally the business was a snuff-grinding factory located in a rented house in lower Manhattan.
 It was called Lorillard's Snuff and Tobacco company and sometimes the name was abbreviated as J. Lorillard.
 Later the firm moved to a better location on the Bronx River.
 Lorillard II took over and continued to manage and operate the family business after his father's death in 1776.